lawrence14701-zz/backend-template/README.md

 - MikroOrm is TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns

+- argon2 for hashing passwords, which has a better algo for securing passwords than bcrypt [Argon2 vs bycrpt](https://security.stackexchange.com/questions/193351/in-2018-what-is-the-recommended-hash-to-store-passwords-bcrypt-scrypt-argon2)

 # How to set up dev env

 1. yarn dev2 (ts-node) (slower,not being used)